Bill Arnsparger: Tulane

 Arnsparger moved on to an assistant position with Tulane University in New Orleans, in 1962.
 After two years, he resigned the post on March 6, 1964, to become the defensive line coach for the Baltimore Colts under Shula.

 National Football League

 Baltimore Colts

 In 1964, Arnsparger became the defensive line coach for the Baltimore Colts of the National Football League (NFL).
 That season, the Colts reached the NFL Championship Game and remained one of the strongest teams of the 1960s, competing in Super Bowl III on January 12, 1969.

 Miami Dolphins

-When Shula left to become head coach with the Miami Dolphins after the end of the 1969 NFL season, he brought along Arnsparger, who was promoted to defensive coordinator.
+When Shula left to become head coach with the Miami Dolphins after the end of the 1969 NFL season, he brought along Arnsparger, who was promoted to defensive coordinator and linebackers coach.
+He added the title of assistant head coach in 1973.
 In just two seasons, the formerly moribund team had reached the Super Bowl, with Arnsparger fashioning what became known as the "No-Name Defense."
 World championships in each of the next two seasons, including an undefeated season during 1972, made Arnsparger a prime candidate for a head coaching position.